socrateslee/xvfb-chrome/README.md

 [0707/070947.640877:ERROR:file_io_posix.cc(145)] open /sys/devices/system/cpu/cpu0/cpufreq/scaling_max_freq: No such file or directory (2)
 ```

+The following method may help reduce the occurences of the error:

-Using `--wayland` option and append `--disable-gpu` can sometimes reduce the occurences of the error.
+- Using `--wayland` option and append `--disable-gpu`.
+- Append `--disable-blink-features=ComputePressure`.